alex-x-o/Vampelvis/README.md

 # matf-flappy
-Flappy bird inspired game created for faculty course, held by Ubisoft.
+Flappy bird inspired game created for a faculty course, held by Ubisoft.